-ASD / KCI provide "corner stop" service to the neighborhoods where the most eligible children live.
-ASD & Forsythe provides drivers for the buses.
+ASD/KCI provide "corner stop" service within the neighborhood school zone.
 The ASD bus picks up and returns children to the same "corner stop."
-Have children ready for the bus.
+Have children ready for the bus (safety vest on and ready).
 The bus will not wait.
 Parents or caregivers (16 years or older and listed on the Emergency Information Form) must walk with the child to and from the bus.

 Weather and driving times may affect the schedule.

-A child may lose their bus privileges if they exhibit injurious behavior to themselves, other children or staff.
+Children may lose bus privileges if they exhibit injurious behavior to themselves, other children or staff.
 On the ASD bus ride, attendants continue the learning process.
 Learning areas include:

 - Language skills

 - Songs and rhymes

-- o Stories
+- Stories

-- o Community helpers
+- Community helpers

 - o Games

-- o Identification signs
+- Identification signs

-- Concepts such as "near" & "far"
+- o Concepts such as "near" & "far"

 - Colors & shapes